 How to make the move as an expat?

 As an expat, living in Antigua is relatively straightforward.
-Of course, you will need to register as a legal resident first and the good news is there are a number of ways to do this.
+Of course, you will need to register as a legal resident first, and the good news is there are a number of ways to do this.

 Buy property to invest or relocate

-The real estate investment requirement is as follows:
+The real estate investment requirement:

-- Purchase property valued at a minimum of $400,000 in a pre-approved real estate area.
+- Purchase property valued at a minimum of $300,000 in a pre-approved real estate area.

 - The property must be kept for at least five years.